 Available Testing for the PWD

-The PWD has direct genetic testing available for JDCM (Juvenile Dilated Cardiomyopathy), GM-1 (GM-1 gangliosidosis), and two forms of PRA (Progressive Retinal Atrophy) which are prcd-PRA and EOPRA, and Microphthalmia syndrome in the PWD (MS or PES).
+The PWD has direct genetic testing available for JDCM (Juvenile Dilated Cardiomyopathy), GM-1 (GM-1 gangliosidosis), two forms of PRA (Progressive Retinal Atrophy) which are prcd-PRA and EOPRA, and Microphthalmia syndrome in the PWD (MS or PES).
 These are all autosomal recessive genetic traits.
 Depending on which of these conditions we are talking about, your puppy could go blind as an adult or drop dead at 6 months of age.
 Your breeder should know the carrier status of your puppy’s parents in order to assure you your puppy will not be affected by these diseases.

 In addition to these direct gene tests, each parent should have an eye exam performed YEARLY by a board certified veterinary ophthalmologists.
 This exam CANNOT be performed by a general practice veterinarian.